Avoid Free Government iPhone Scams in 2025

 Stay Connected, Not Compromised

-Scammers are deceptive, but with awareness, you’re in control.
+Scammers are deceptive, but with awareness, you are in control.
 Use only official portals like checklifeline.org.
 Never trust messages or links from unknown sources, even if they look convincing.
 Before sharing documents, ask: “Did I initiate this?
 Is it verified?”
 A few seconds of caution can protect your identity, finances, and future.

 Stay sharp.
 Stay secure.
 And always verify before you apply or recertify.